Socratic Models: Composing Zero-Shot Multimodal Reasoning with Language: Introduction

 \section{Introduction}

-Foundation models \cite{bommasani2021opportunities} (\eg BERT, GPT-3, CLIP) have enabled impressive capabilities in recent years: from zero-shot image classification \cite{radford2021learning,li2021align}, to high-level planning \cite{huang2022language,saycan2022arxiv}.
-These capabilities depend on their training data distribution -- and while they may be generic or indiscriminately crawled from the web, their distributions remain distinct across domains.
+Large pretrained models (\eg BERT \cite{devlin2018bert}, GPT-3 \cite{brown2020language}, CLIP \cite{radford2021learning}) have enabled impressive capabilities \cite{bommasani2021opportunities}: from zero-shot image classification \cite{radford2021learning,li2021align}, to high-level planning \cite{huang2022language,saycan2022arxiv}.
+Their capabilities depend on their training data -- while they may be broadly crawled from the web, their distributions remain distinct across domains.
 For example, in terms of linguistic data, visual-language models (VLMs) \cite{wang2021simvlm,jain2021mural} are trained on image and video captions, but large language models (LMs) \cite{devlin2018bert,thoppilan2022lamda,chen2021evaluating} are additionally trained on a large corpora of other data such as spreadsheets, fictional novels, and standardized test questions.
-These different domains offer distinct commonsense knowledge: VLMs can ground text to visual content, but LMs can perform a variety of other linguistic tasks (\eg answering reading comprehension questions \cite{rajpurkar2018know}) that to date have not been demonstrated with VLMs alone.
-In this work, we propose that these model differences are complementary, and can be jointly leveraged to build AI systems with structured Socratic dialogue -- in which new multimodal tasks are formulated as a guided exchange between different pre-existing language-based foundation models, without additional finetuning.
-Rather than scaling training data in the areas of overlap (\eg alt-text captions \cite{jia2021scaling}), or unifying model architectures \cite{hu2021transformer}, Socratic Models\footnote{ The name Socratic Models draws inspiration from an analogy to the Socratic Method, but with language-interactable models that may produce or interpret language.} (SMs) are a class of systems that embrace the zero-shot capabilities of foundation models by engineering guided discussions between the independent models to reach a shared consensus on a task-specific output.
-SMs use language as the representation by which inter-domain foundation models can jointly be used for inference.
+These different domains offer distinct commonsense knowledge: VLMs can ground text to visual content, but LMs can perform a variety of other linguistic tasks (\eg reading comprehension \cite{rajpurkar2018know}).
+In this work, we propose these model differences are complementary and can be jointly leveraged to compose (via prompting) new multimodal capabilities out-of-the-box.
+To this end, we present Socratic Models\footnote{ The name draws from an analogy to the Socratic Method, but between modules interacting through language.} (SMs), a modular framework in which new tasks are formulated as a language-based exchange between pretrained models and other modules, without additional training or finetuning.
+These modules can either contain (i) large pretrained (``foundation'' \cite{bommasani2021opportunities}) models, or (ii) APIs that interface with external capabilities or databases (\eg web search, robot actions).
+Rather than scaling task-specific multimodal training data in the areas of overlap (\eg alt-text captions \cite{jia2021scaling}), or unifying model architectures for multitask learning \cite{hu2021transformer}, SMs embrace the zero-shot capabilities of pretrained models by prompt engineering guided multimodal discussions between the independent models to perform joint inference on a task-specific output.